 A natural person who exercises investment discretion over his or her own account is not an institutional investment manager.

 Form 13F must be filed within 45 days of the end of each calendar quarter.
-The initial report must be filed at the end of the first year in which the institutional investment manager exceeds the $100 million threshold.
-For example if an institutional investment manager exceeds the $100 million threshold for the first time in July 2007, the firm will need to wait until January 2008 to submit its first report no later than 45 days after December 31.
+The initial report must be filed within 45 days of the end of the first calendar year in which the institutional investment manager exceeds the $100 million threshold on the last trading day of any month during any calendar year.
+For example if an institutional investment manager exceeds the $100 million of 13F securities for the first time as of the last trading day in July 2023, the firm will need to submit its first report no later than 45 days after December 31, 2023.
 The firm must then file subsequent reports within 45 days of the end of each calendar quarter.

 A registered investment advisor that exercises investment discretion over client accounts will generally meet the definition of institutional investment manager.
 If the registered investment advisor exercises investment discretion over accounts that buy or sell Section 13(f) securities and the aggregation of 13(f) securities totals at least $100 million, the registered investment advisor will need to begin filing Form 13F.